My finances, my projects, my life

 If these small deductions help to save as much as €200 a month, invested at 3% a year this would build up a total of around €65,800 over 20 years, perhaps enabling you to retire a little earlier, or make a purchase that would otherwise have been out of reach.

-Depending on the mechanics of the scheme, it could make the scheme worth double the amount you put in.
+Depending on the mechanics of the scheme and the length of time you are a member, it could make the eventual payout worth double the amount you put in.

 This really can be free money.
-Some employers offer access to a pension scheme into which both you and the company make contributions, and which often benefit from tax incentives, boosting the value of every contribution you make.
-Depending on the mechanics of the scheme, it could make the scheme worth double the amount you put in.
+Some employers offer access to a pension scheme into which both you and the company make contributions, and which often benefit from tax incentives, boosting the value of all the contributions you make.
+Depending on the mechanics of the scheme and the length of time you are a member, it could make the eventual payout worth double the amount you put in.

-Company pension schemes, like other investment strategies, offer the benefit of compounding – €100 invested at the age of 20, growing by a compound annual rate of 3%, would be worth €331.50 at the age of 60, whereas €100 invested at 40 would be worth just €182 two decades later.
-The later you leave it, the more you would need to invest to build up a comfortable retirement income.
+Company pension schemes, like other investment strategies, offer the benefit of compounding – €100 invested at the age of 20, growing at a compound annual rate of 3%, would be worth €331.50 at the age of 60, whereas €100 invested at 40 would be worth just €182 two decades later.
+The later you leave it to join an employer’s scheme, the more you would need to invest to build up a comfortable retirement income.

-Check the interest you’re paying on a home loan
+Check the interest you’re repaying on a home loan

 Exploiting sales opportunities

 At any time of year, it pays to be a savvy buyer.
-The internet has made it far easier to find the best price for individual expensive goods such as TVs, computers, furniture or domestic appliances such as washing machines.
+The internet has made it far easier to find the best price for individual expensive goods such as TVs, computers, furniture and domestic appliances including washing machines and cookers.

-It stands to reason that stores will hike up prices for winter clothes ahead of the Christmas season, or swimsuits in the summer; it’s usually cheaper to buy when demand is lower.
+It stands to reason that stores will hike up prices for winter clothes ahead of the Christmas season, or swimsuits in the summer; it’s usually cheaper to buy when demand is lower and businesses are trying to reduce stocks.

 It is always worth buying items out of season, where possible.
-It stands to reason that stores will hike up prices for winter clothes ahead of the Christmas season, or swimsuits in the summer; it’s usually cheaper to buy when demand is lower.
+It stands to reason that stores will hike up prices for winter clothes ahead of the Christmas season, or swimsuits in the summer; it’s usually cheaper to buy when demand is lower and businesses are trying to reduce stocks.

 Avoiding impulse buys

-Online shopping is the enemy of good financial habits.
+Online shopping can also be the enemy of good financial habits, however.
 It is all too easy to buy without giving the decision sufficient thought, or because you’ve had a bad day.
-Where possible, impose a delay of 48 hours before you take the final decision to purchase.
-That will give you a chance to reflect on whether you really need the item, or whether it would be better to delay until better offers are available, or indeed save your money altogether.
+Where possible, impose a delay of 48 hours on yourself before you take the final decision to purchase.
+That will give you a chance to reflect on whether you really need the item, or whether it would be better to delay until better offers are available, or indeed to save your money altogether.

 Financial experts also recommend declining to store your payment card details on computers or other devices.
-While it may be more efficient to do so, it makes it so much easier to spend money.
+While it may be more efficient to do so, it makes it very much easier and quicker to spend money.
 The more time you have to think about a purchase, the better.

 Monitor your direct debits and subscriptions